Laravel-Backpack/basset/readme.md

 @loadJsOnce('path/to/file.js')
 // will output <script src="{{ asset('path/to/file.js')"></script> the first time
 // then the second time this is called it'll output nothing

+// IN ADDITION, if you have an entire block of HTML that you want to only output once:

 @loadOnce('unique_name_for_code_block')
     <script>